wso2/docs-open-banking/en/docs/advanced/token-authentication.md

 A Token Filter is engaged at the Servlet container level before the request approaches the Token API.
 The Token Filter engages the following validators:

-   - **MTLS enforcement validator**: This enforces that a certificate needs to be passed during token creation.
+   - **MTLS enforcement validator**: This enforces that a certificate needs to be passed during the token creation.
 This certificate is then bound to the access token.
    - **Client authenticator validator**: This validates whether the token request follows the client authentication method format that was registered through Dynamic Client Registration.
 While ensuring that it is a registered client